 This research-to-practice project examined how working conditions for Latino immigrant forest workers contributed to work-related injuries and illnesses, and how worker fears of retaliation influence workers’ attempts to improve workplace safety and health.
-Previous PNASH funded research conducted by the National Forest Worker Clinic demonstrated a critical need for safety and health training among immigrant forest workers.
+Previous PNASH funded research conducted by the Northwest Forest Worker Center demonstrated a critical need for safety and health training among immigrant forest workers.
 In partnership with the Northwest Forest Worker Center, the University of California Berkeley Labor Occupational Health Program, and the Lomakatsi Restoration Project, the experiences and injury and health risks of Latino immigrant forest service workers were assessed to inform the development of a story-telling-based education and prevention curriculum.
-To accomplish this, the team used a participatory model and mixed methods study design to characterize working conditions, injury and illness experiences, safety mitigation efforts employer retaliation, and recover/return-to-work times.
+To accomplish this, the team used a participatory model and mixed methods study design to characterize working conditions, injury and illness experiences, safety mitigation efforts, employer retaliation, and recovery/return-to-work outcomes.

 The resources produced draw on true stories told by workers' peers to develop safety and health messages that are relevant, relatable, and culturally appropriate.
 Onsite employer and supervisor "Safety Talk" training was also produced to address the gap in safety training material for forestry managers.
 A safety and health training advocacy initiative called Sí Sé: Salud y Seguridad en el Trabajo (Yes, I Know: Health and Safety on the Job) was also developed alongside this work.
 The overall goals of these efforts were to facilitate empowerment-building among a community of underserved, highly vulnerable workers and forest services contractors, to seek workplace and empowerment improvements.